Insight 5: Engineering means making the right trade-offs

 Academics and especially competitors experience hard constraints on development time.

 In the industry, it is usually best to trade fast development time for better turn-around time.
 It can only be achieved by doing everything conceivable to reducing the accumulation of complexity, as described in Insight 2.
 Similar to traditional software development – it is often beneficial to reduce development time by building a Minimal Viable Product.
 Novice managers and engineers tend to focus on the development time of solutions, neglecting turn-around time.

 In the industry, turn-around time is usually the most important property to consider.
 Too few software teams realize this, resulting in solutions that slowly but steadily disintegrates into an intangible mess.

 In academia, turn around does not matter as much.
 Once a paper is out, researchers move on to the next problem.
 However, since the longevity of software projects is usually grossly underestimated, we believe that most academics would benefit from prioritizing turn-around time by adopting proper engineering methods.

 (Needed/Actual), Academic: (2/2), Kaggle: (1/1), Industry: (2/5).

 In most contexts, computational requirements do not matter much.
 Computing power is cheap relative to developer salaries.
-When huge amounts of data are available, or where data can be generated, computational requirements for training set hard limits on the performance of models.
+When vast amounts of data are available, or where data can be generated, computational requirements for training sets hard limits on the performance of models.

 (Needed/Actual), Academic: (1/1), Kaggle: (1/1), Industry: (6/3).

-In academia, projects with high skill requirements are expected, and actively encouraged.
-Proving that you can use the most difficult techniques is a badge of honour, not a drawback.
+In academia, projects with high skill requirements are expected and actively encouraged.
+Proving that you can use the most difficult techniques is a badge of honor, not a drawback.